The Griddle Omelet

 I’m not really sure if “griddle omelet” is even the official name.
+It’s also common in diners so maybe a Diner Omelet is more appropriate.
 That’s just what I call it.
-I would also accept diner omelet or awesome omelet.
+I would also accept awesome omelet.
 By cooking the eggs on a griddle, you can make the egg layer really thin which means that you can stuff it with more stuff.

 This kind of omelet is really easy if you have a 5 foot flat top grill like they have in diners.
 For the average home cook though that isn’t really an option.
 But you can simulate the effect with a normal griddle, lots of heat, and a little bit of guts.
 I say you’ll need guts, because there is a step, which you’ll see in a minute, where you think everything is going horrible wrong.
 It’s not!
 But it might be scary.

 Some fillers you may not want to cook ahead of time, but they won’t cook much in this omelet.
 They will only be on the griddle for a few seconds in the omelet so if you want them cooked at all, do it beforehand.